rreinold/C_EmbeddedSystemsLab/readme.txt

-##Sending an image over Ethernet using C##
+# Sending an image over Ethernet using C##

-###b1_photograph_and_transmit###
+## b1_photograph_and_transmit.c

+### Purpose:
+This code is designed to be run on a standalone NIOS board, with a peripheral camera attached, and an ethernet cable connected to a second board.

+### Responsibilities:
+1) Take photo by allowing camera to write to flash memory
-2) Compress image.
+2) Compress image (see explanation below)
+3) Upon hitting the transmit switch, enter Transmit state and send first packet
+4) Upon receiving an ACK, send the next packet until all 30 have been sent

+## b2_receive_and_display.c

+### Purpose:
+This code is designed to be run on a standalone NIOS board, with a VGA connection to a monitor, and an ethernet cable connected to the first board.

+### Responsibilities:
+1) Store 30 incoming packets
+2) Decompress image
+3) Display image via VGA output

+## How do we compress image comprised of 8bit pixels?
 Each pixel is an 8 bit boolean with only one relevant bit, which represents a black or white pixel.
 Each pixel only requires one bit to convey presence of black.
-Thus, we take eight 8bit pixels, and represent them using one 8bit char. els, and compressing them into one 8 bit char, with each bit representing a pixel.
+Thus, we take the single significant bit from the 8bit pixel, and pack eight of them into one char via bit masking and shifting.

-Responsibilites:
-1) Take photo by allowing camera to write to flash memory
-2) Compress image (see explanation below)
-3)

 /**************************************************************************
- * Copyright © 2004 Altera Corporation, San Jose, California, USA.        *
+ * Copyright ï¿½ 2004 Altera Corporation, San Jose, California, USA.        *
  * All rights reserved.
 All use of this software and documentation is     *
  * subject to the License Agreement located at the end of this file below.*
  *************************************************************************/